 Under 13Animal viewing isn’t the only thing to do at Nashville Zoo at Grassmere (3777 Nolensville Pike).
 The 66,000-square-foot Jungle Gym calls to little ones who like to slide, climb and crawl.
 This community-built playground probably doesn’t look like the one at school; it has a 35-foot-tall tree house, a dancing water fountain and a large snake tunnel.

-When the weather is nice, water parks are a sure bet for active youngsters.
+When the weather is nice and you wonder what to do, water parks are a sure bet for active youngsters.
 Wave Country (2320 Two Rivers Pkwy.) and Nashville Shores Lakeside Resort (4001 Bell Rd.), in nearby Hermitage , offer slides, pools and water activities.
 The former has fewer attractions than Nashville Shores but is closer to downtown.

 Enjoy simple pleasures at Cumberland Park (592 S. 1st St.).
 The 6.5-acre riverfront site entices kids with its climbing wall, oversize slide, spray fountains, misting areas and rain curtains.
 There also are walking trails and picnic areas.
 Take the elevator or stairs up to the pedestrian bridge.
 The former roadway over the Cumberland River was spared demolition and is now a walkway with great city views and nighttime illumination.

 TeensYou don’t need to be an avid history or art fan to appreciate The Parthenon (2500 W. End Ave.)—a full-scale replica of the ancient Greek temple.
 The interior holds a nice art collection, but the highlight is the 42-foot statue of the goddess Athena, a re-creation of the one Phidias sculpted in the 5th century B.C.